 Josh is a graduate of University of Plymouth, undertaking a M.Sc. in Environmental Consultancy.
 He has worked in ecological consultancy since 2013, undertaking field surveys for a variety of species and habitats, data analysis, digital mapping, and report writing.

 Sofia Sanchez, M.Sc.
-CIEEM Qualifying Member- Assistant Ecologist
+CIEEM Qualifying Member – Ecologist

-Sofia joined the Bernwood Ecology team in March 2020.
+Sofia joined the Bernwood Ecology team in March 2020, and holds a Natural England licence (Class 1) for great crested newts.
 Prior to Bernwood Ecology, Sofia worked as a seasonal surveyor conducting great crested newt and bat surveys, and volunteered with a range of charities and other organisations such as the People’s Trust for Endangered Species and The Parks Trust in Milton Keynes.

-Sue co-founded Bernwood Ecology in 1998 and has worked as the company secretary since.
-Before launching the company, she worked for The National Trust, including Wimpole Hall, Cambridgeshire, and Waddesdon Manor, Buckinghamshire.
+Sue joined Bernwood in 1998 and has worked as the company secretary ever since.
+She has previously worked for The National Trust, including Wimpole Hall, Cambridgeshire, and Waddesdon Manor, Buckinghamshire.

 Sue can assist with any enquiries and offer administrative support in relation to our business.